 2.4 Meetings of the ARC 6.
-Public Consultation Meetings The ARC will complete its work within the timelines in this Policy.
+Public Consultation Meetings

+The ARC will complete its work within the timelines in this Policy.

-The ARC Chair will call the first public meeting of the ARC for public consultation no earlier than sixty thirty (60_30) days after the date of its appointment, excluding from the calculation school holidays such as summer vacation, Christmas break, and Spring break and adjacent weekends.
+The ARC Chair will call the first public meeting of the ARC for public consultation no earlier than sixty thirty (60 30) days after the date of its appointment, excluding from the calculation school holidays such as summer vacation, Christmas break, and adjacent weekends.